System Design Space

 Supply chain layers and controls

-Dependency pinning, allow-lists, vulnerability scanning, signed commits/tags, branch protection.
+Dependency pinning, allow-lists, vulnerability scanning, signed commits and tags, and branch protection.

-Ephemeral runners, least-privileged CI tokens, isolated build steps, provenance generation.
+Ephemeral runners, least-privileged CI tokens, isolated build steps, and build attestations.

-Artifact signing, immutable registries, SBOM publication, policy checks before promotion.
+Artifact signing, immutable digests, SBOM publication, and policy checks before promotion.

-Admission policies, image signature verification, runtime detection and fast rollback.
+Admission policies, image signature verification, provenance verification, anomaly detection, and rollback readiness.

 Key practices

-• Maintain SBOM for key services and check it against real artifacts in production.
+• Maintain SBOMs for critical services and compare them with the artifacts that actually run in production.

-• Minimize the blast radius of CI secrets: short-lived tokens, scoped credentials, separate trust zones.
+• Reduce the blast radius of CI/CD secrets with short-lived credentials, scoped permissions, and separate trust zones.

 Typical threat scenarios